Find literature and resources for your study and research.

 Citations to critical documents on literature, linguistics and folklore from over 4,400 journals.
 Also covers monographs, reference works and conference papers.

 Profiles approximately 7,000 living languages with number of speakers, location, dialects, usage statistics, linguistic affiliations and autonyms.
 It also provides data on languages which have gone out of use in the last 66 years.
 Access available on campus.
+For off-campus access please use the University VPN.

 If you require a PDF document in an alternative format, such as large print or a coloured background, please email PPLS Librarian.